-What is Scp?
 Scp is an acronym for Secure Copy.
 It is used primarily for copying files over an ssh connection.
 The copied files are encrypted and assumed secure as ssh.
 If the files contain sensitive data copying them with SCP or similar encrypted protocol is the best solution.
-In this tutorial, we will look at how to use scp in a detailed manner.
+In this tutorial, we will look at how to use SCP in a detailed manner.

 Scp is provided by ssh packages in Linux distributions.
 So to install

 scp we will install ssh but ssh is generally installed by default.

 scp is provided with the